:::: One-line Brief//

 Phalarope (Phalaropus Lobatus) drinks water by touching its beak to the water surface- and then opening and closing the beak instantaneously.
 This creates pressure due to the surface tension of the water.

 Paper, over the years, has become largely recyclable.
-But ink left in used-paper is wasted even when the later is recycled.
+But ink left in used-paper is wasted even when the latter is recycled.
 If ink could be recovered, the whole process of recycling paper would not be needed.
 A set of pen and ink needs to be designed which can write and erase over and again.

 Red-necked phalarope (Phalaropus Lobatus) can perform a highly sophisticated form of capillary action called Capillary Ratchet.
-In this process, a pressure is built on the surface tension of a liquid, through instantaneous intervals of opening and closing of a device (beak or nib).
+In this process, the pressure is built on the surface tension of a liquid, through instantaneous intervals of opening and closing of a device (beak or nib).

 Classic fountain pens use capillary rubber cartridges to store ink.
 Now that the charged fluids have already been invented, molecular-level oscillations at the tip of the pen can create electro-magnetic pressure on ink particles that are pre-encoded to communicate a given pen.
 Such a pen would write like an infinitesimally small inkjet printer but the ink that can be galvanized and recovered.

 Ink is imbued with electromagnetic charge (32) which remains dormant while writing but gets activated by electromagnetic capillary ratchet action (21, 16, 19) of the nib (34).
 Nib sucks ink back into a neutralizing compartment (11) where it (ink) can be stored and reused.
 Every pen has a unique (31) algorithmic pattern of its capillary action (like morse code) and it can upload written and recovered history (34) in a binary format on cloud storage.
 It provides a backup for the conventional paper notebooks.

 Row1Column1: A Closeup of Red-necked Phalarope